ccs-anonymous/PoisonSpot/README.md

-### Resuls
+### **Results**

-The provenance data is saved in the Training_Prov_Data folder. \
+- The provenance data collected during training is saved in the `Training_Prov_Data` folder.
-The resulting images from the experiments displaying the poison score distribution are saved in the results folder. \
+- Visualizations of the poison score distribution from the experiments are saved in the `results` folder as images.
-The TPR and FPR values are printed for both thresholds using the score_samples argument. \
+- The True Positive Rate (TPR) and False Positive Rate (FPR) values are calculated and printed for both thresholds specified using the `score_samples` argument.
-The downstream results are presented after retraining the model.
+- The downstream evaluation results are printed after retraining the model using the `retrain` argument.